 7.)
 Keflavik

-Yes, most people know Keflavik as the ‘airport town’ but it’s so much more than that!
+Yes, most people know Keflavik as the ‘airport town’, but it’s so much more than that!

-Instead of heading straight into Reykjavik take a 15-minute car trip to the Blue Lagoon and spend a day (or overnight in their hotel).
+Instead of heading straight into Reykjavik, take a 15-minute car trip to the Blue Lagoon and spend a day (or overnight in their hotel).
 It’s the perfect place for a dip; helping make Keflavik (and its surroundings) one of the best towns in Iceland to experience.

-To be honest, staying overnight in the Blue Lagoon was one of the best things we did, especially as you got to use the lagoons late in the evening… just floating whilst watching the northern lights above.
+Staying overnight in the Blue Lagoon was one of the best things we did, especially as you got to use the lagoons late in the evening… just floating whilst watching the northern lights above.
 Honestly, without sounding cheesy… it was magical!

 Read more: How to hike to Fagradalsfjall Volcano